FreeCAD/FreeCAD/src/Tools/typing/README.md

 This directory contains the generated-stub workflow for FreeCAD's Python API:
 - the helper script that regenerates local stub output
+- the helper script mode that generates Markdown API docs from curated stubs
 - the smoke-check inputs used by Pyright and Pyrefly
 - the remaining manual overlay inputs
 - the documentation for curated source-adjacent stub inputs